fchangjun/Baidu_Meux_ComfyTools/README.md

 - `MeuxAdvancedImageCrop`: crop images by pixels or percentage with optional grid alignment.
 - `MeuxSimpleLLMNode`: call an external chat-completions style LLM API directly inside a workflow.
 - `MeuxImageLoader`: drop-in replacement for ComfyUI's Load Image node with optional HTTP/HTTPS downloading and persistence to the input folder.
+- `MeuxTextAreaInput`: multi-line text input node that outputs the entered string.
+  - Always executes on each queue run (cache-bypass) so images are saved even if upstream prompts are unchanged.

 The package now uses a modular `nodes/` directory so each node is easy to maintain and extend.

 ### Changelog

+- **v1.2.x**
+  - `MeuxMultiSaveImage` now always re-runs per queue (cache-bypass) to ensure outputs are saved.
+  - Added `MeuxTextAreaInput` for entering multi-line text in workflows.
 - **v1.2.0**
   - Introduced `MeuxImageLoader`, a drop-in replacement for ComfyUI's Load Image with URL downloading.
 - **v1.1.0**